 Research underpins the framework for understanding our society and helps to steer ethical decision making in policy, practice and legislation.
 Without research we wouldn’t be able to discern myth from fact or opinion over evidence, with potentially catastrophic consequences – wasting money and resources, and putting people’s lives at risk.
 Research also helps to organise and provide systematic ways to find answers to questions; its goal is always to provide the scientific evidence to inform and empower.

-At Cancer Council we use clear evidence to make significant decisions about the many aspects of cancer and its burden to the community.
+At Cancer Council we use clear evidence to inform significant decisions about many aspects of cancer and its burden to the community.

-From fundamental research into the genetic causes of cancer through to the development of evidence-based clinical guidelines, our research activities always aim to improve patient outcomes through informed decision making.
+From fundamental research into the genetic causes of cancer through to the development of evidence-based clinical guidelines, the research we fund and conduct always aims to improve patient outcomes through informed decision making.

-Through transparent governance processes, we ensure that every dollar allocated to cancer research is invested in the most promising research projects, to advance our understanding of cancer and to attract the most talented staff to make that happen.
+Through transparent governance processes, we ensure every dollar allocated to cancer research is invested in the most promising research projects to advance our understanding of cancer and to attract the most talented researchers to make that happen.

-We involve the community in decision making by inviting consumer input into the selection and evaluation of grant proposals through our Consumer Review Panel, which represents an integral part in the selection process for all Project Grants submitted for Cancer Council funding.
-A consumer-led initiative also instigated the creation of a new grant scheme investigating the promise of personalised medicine in cancer (Pharmacogenomics grant).
+We involve the community in decision making by inviting citizen input into the selection and evaluation of grant proposals through our Consumer Review Panel.
+The Panel is an integral part in the selection process for all Project Grants submitted for Cancer Council funding.

 It is our emphasis on excellence that has secured our strong international reputation within the research community.